 Equipment Manufacturers: Like any other manufacturer, sports equipment manufacturers have a duty to manufacture equipment that is reasonably safe for its intended use.
 If a piece of equipment is faulty or defective in some way, and if a player sustains serious injuries because of it, the manufacturer may be held liable for injuries.

 If you or a loved one sustained a sports-related injury, it is important that you discuss the circumstances leading up to the injury in depth with an experienced attorney.
-Our lawyers at the Leifer Law Firm can determine if your injury was caused by negligence and, if so, build a case to prove it.
+Our lawyers at Leifer & Ramirez can determine if your injury was caused by negligence and, if so, build a case to prove it.

 Types of Sports-Related Injuries